Knowledge & FAQ

 CARE AND MAINTENANCE OF A NATURAL POOL

-In technical terms, nutrient inputs refer to the introduction of organic and mineral substances into the water.
-In natural pools, this mainly occurs through bathing activities, leaves, and pollen.
+Nutrient inputs are technically understood to be the introduction of organic and mineral substances into the water.
+In natural pools, this mainly occurs via bathing, leaves and pollen.
 The refill water is also a decisive factor.

-An average nutrient input is measured for each natural pool and the filter system will be designed accordingly.
-Excessive inputs are, for example, a large party, a heavy storm or incorrect fertilization of the garden.
+An average nutrient input is measured for each natural pool and the filter system is designed accordingly.
+Excessive inputs are, for example, a large party, a severe storm or incorrect fertilisation of the garden.

 How often does a natural pool need to be cleaned?

-The time and effort required for maintenance depends on your individual preferences.
+The amount of care required depends on your individual requirements.
 This is also comparable to house cleaning and garden maintenance.
 Some people look after their house and garden every day in order to enjoy maximum cleanliness at all times.
 Others are satisfied with average hygiene and tidiness and devote less time to these activities.
-The same applies to natural pools.
+It's exactly the same with nature (pools).

-Generally, the more customised the design (e.g., natural shoreline, varying depths, seating benches, stair designs, etc.) and the higher your aesthetic standards, the more maintenance is required.
-(This is comparable with gardening.
-Here, too, you need to mow, fertilise and maintain.)
-As a rough guideline, it is advisable to use a pool robot 1-2 times per week for architecturally designed natural pools.
+Basically, the more individual the design (possibly natural bank shape, different depths, benches, steps, ...) and the higher your visual requirements, the higher the maintenance effort.
+(This is easily comparable with gardening.
+Here, too, you need to mow, fertilise and maintain).
+As a rough guide, it can be said that it makes sense to use the pool robot 1-2 times a week for architecturally designed natural pools.

-It is important to "harvest" the biofilter once a year to ensure safety in the entry and in the non-swimmer area.
-When planning, you can consider an automatic cleaning system using a pool robot.
-The cleaning interval for the swimming area and pool walls is thus individual.
+It is important to „harvest“ the biofilter once a year to ensure safety at the entrance and in the non-swimmer area.
+When planning, reference can be made here to automatic cleaning using a pool robot.
+The cleaning interval for the swimming area and pool walls is therefore customised.

-Our Hydrobalance nutrient management has a significant influence on the visual quality and further reduces the maintenance effort.
-To handle this as easy and optimal as possible we offer suitable Care Products .
+Hydrobalance nutrient management has a significant influence on the visual quality and further reduces the maintenance effort.
+In order to handle this easily and optimally, we offer suitable Care Products .

 Why does a natural pool need to be cleaned?

-In a natural pool, so-called biofilms form on all surfaces, just as they do in all other natural waters.
-These films, like the biofilm in the filter, help to clean the natural pool.
-They are hygienically completely harmless and pose no health risks.
+In natural pools, as in all other natural bodies of water, so-called biofilms form on all surfaces.
+Just like the biofilm in the filter, these deposits help to clean the natural pool.
+They are hygienically completely harmless and not harmful to health.

-For safety reasons, slippery layers must be removed regularly from the entrance area and the non-swimmer area.
+For safety reasons, these slippery surfaces must be removed regularly in the entrance area and in the non-swimmer area.

 How is a natural pool cleaned?

 We differentiate between water cleaning, pool cleaning and filter cleaning.
-Water cleaning and pool cleaning are ongoing maintenance, with the Hydrobalance system, filter cleaning is only necessary once a year, at the end of the bathing season.
+Water cleaning and pool cleaning are ongoing maintenance tasks, while Hydrobalance only requires filter cleaning once a year at the end of the bathing season.

 WATER CLEANING